ycrc/ycrc.github.io/docs/index.md

 !!! tip "The Bouchet Cluster is Now Available"
     The Bouchet HPC cluster is now available for all Yale researchers.
-Bouchet contains approximately 10,000 direct-liquid-cooled cores as well as 80 NVIDIA H200 GPUs and 48 NVIDIA A5000Ada GPUs.
+Bouchet contains approximately 10,000 direct-liquid-cooled cores as well as 80 NVIDIA H200 GPUs and 48 NVIDIA RTX 5000 Ada GPUs.
 See the [Bouchet page](/clusters/bouchet) for more information.

 # Introduction